 While Bruichladdich’s main lineup consists of unpeated Scotches, Port Charlotte is aggressively peated in a way that stinks up the room when you pour a dram.
 Bottled relatively young after spending 10 years in a mixture of first- and second-fill bourbon casks, and second-fill French wine casks, it’s an aggressive Scotch.
 And the 10 year statement is a huge upgrade from what was originally a no-age-statement offering.

 Caol Ila, Islay’s largest distillery, is a go-to brand for easy, entry-level Scotch from the region.
 (It famously produces much of the Scotch for blending in Johnnie Walker expressions.)
-The story behind this edition is that the whisky was finished in barrels that once held Moscatel sherry wine, making for an extremely sweet barrel that balances the smoke and peat nicely.
+Its 12-year-old expression has a delightful smoky-sweetness, complemented by herbs and spices that show why this distillery has been around since 1846.

 Laphroaig 10 Year Old Cask Strength